 One hour of class or laboratory time is equal to 50 minutes (§58023).

 One hour of out of class study time is equal to 60 minutes.

-For information on repeatability, open courses, prerequisites, transferable courses, special courses for students with disabilities, open-entry/open-exit, independent study, and cooperative work experience education, please see the PCAH (34-39).
+For information on repeatability, open courses, students with disabilities, open-entry/open-exit, education, please see the PCAH (34-39).